-- Does statute apply only to electronic data or broader in coverage? - What data was accessed? - Was "system" accessed? - Was data misappropriated or could it be misappropriated? - Does it fit within "reasonable" expectation of harm as defined in state statute? - Affirmative or negative tests on a state-by-state basis critical issue
+- Is statute electronic or broader in coverage? - What data accessed? - Was system accessed? - Was data misappropriated or could it be misappropriated? - Does it fit within "reasonable" expectation of harm as defined in state statute? - Affirmative or negative tests on a state-by-state basis -critical issue